dtnewton/4102-Project/README.md

 	Our Movie Library also allows the user to enter a rating from 1 to 5 on each movie and the library will aggregate it with past ratings.

+## Running the Program

+	Our program can be run in console by just running the .exe file included.
+Source code files can be compiled using the DMD compiler which can be downloaded at dlang.org if you wish to compile the source code yourself.

 ## Menu